Boating Restrictions at Sly Park Recreation Area/Jenkinson Lake

 After decontamination or 30-day quarantine verification:

-• Boats that last launched at SPRA may be re-tagged before exiting and may re-enter without additional quarantine—if the seal remains intact and the boater presents a receipt that matches the tag number.
+• Boats that last launched at SPRA may be re-tagged before exiting and may re-enter without additional quarantine—if the seal remains intact and the boater presents a receipt that matches the tag number or the tag can be verified in the WID database.

 • Non-motorized vessels (e.g., kayaks, canoes, and paddleboards) are exempt if determined to be clean, drained, and dry.